nathaneastwood/fablore/src/main-story/04-monarch/destroy-and-consume.md

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/04-monarch/levia-4.webp" alt="levia-4" class="center">

-Fear seized Levia's lungs in an icy grip, squeezing the breath from her chest—but as she stumbled back, she felt the fierce burning of a deep rage course through her veins.
+Fear seized Levia's lungs in an icy grip, squeezing the breath from her chest-but as she stumbled back, she felt the fierce burning of a deep rage course through her veins.
 While the sight of the servants' mangled, butchered corpses had disgusted Levia, a part of her cried out in hunger.
 This was perhaps her one and only path to power; her only opportunity to take charge of her own fate, lest she end up like them.

 The following months found her back at Lady Barthimont's doors, closely studying the dark rituals that were taking place within.
 She steeled her stomach against the helpless cries, the glistening of viscera in the low light, the gleeful expression on her mistress's face as she slaughtered Levia's fellow servants.
 Her focus narrowed to a razor's edge, Levia looked upon the rituals and learned.